 How can a software stack impact your application development

 ➤ 5.
 MEVN stack

 What should be your next step?

-Before we dive into the different types of technology stacks available, let's first discuss what a technology stack is.
 A tech stack, or a software stack, is a collection of software tools, frameworks, programming languages, and libraries used to build a software application.